bertini36/profiler/README.md

 # profiler
-The purpose of this project is to identify main topics in personal twitter timelines.
+profiler purpose is to identify main topics in personal twitter timelines.

 # Development environment